Coast Guard suspends search for two missing in boat accident - NewsBreak

 PORT MANSFIELD, Texas (ValleyCentral) — The Coast Guard has suspended their search for two missing people that were involved in a fatal boat accident in Port Mansfield on Feb.
 18.

-Officials with the Coast Guard said on Sunday, that they had suspended their search for the two still missing after a boat accident that happened just north of Port Mansfield.Body recovered near Concho River and Kirby Park
+Officials with the Coast Guard said on Sunday, that they had suspended their search for the two still missing after a boat accident that happened just north of Port Mansfield.AMBER ALERT ENDED: Baby girl located and safe

 On February 18, officials responded to the scene in Port Mansfield around 3 a.m. where they found a woman dead